How Sister Paulette, Nun and Nonprofit Leader, Gets It Done

-Sister Paulette LoMonaco is the executive director of Good Shepherd Services, a nonprofit organization that helps over 30,000 at-risk youths and families across New York City.
+Sister Paulette LoManaco is the executive director of Good Shepherd Services, a nonprofit organization that helps over 30,000 at-risk youths and families across New York City.
 She is 73 years old and starts her day with three cups of decaf coffee and tries to attend daily mass.
 She manages a staff of 1,300 and is dedicated to pushing back against city authorities when funding for human services gets cut.
 She hasn’t worn religious garb for over 40 years and would like to see nuns depicted more realistically in pop culture.
 Here’s how she gets it all done.

 On her morning routine:

 I wake up about 5:30, 5:45 every morning.
 The first thing I do is put on the coffee — I drink two or three cups of decaf — then I do some stretches.
 I try to spend some time reading the gratefulness quotes of the day and meditating.
 I find that having that time in the morning helps me center myself.
 If I don’t have a meeting, I try to go to an eight o’clock mass at the local parish church and then walk to work.
 Walking is another thing that I do to really help bring down stress.
-I try to walk to work at least once a day depending on what my schedule looks like.
+I try to walk to work at least once [a week] depending on what my schedule looks like.
 It really gives me thinking time.
 I look at my calendar in the morning before I leave.
 I look at the headlines online on the New York Times and the Post, and that sort of prepares for me for the day.

 On why she loves her job: